openl2m/openl2m/README.md

 __What's New:__

-v3.2 adds a Dark Theme, and improves web accessibility through the use of Bootstrap 5.3 This also provides more consistent layout of pages.
+v3.2 adds a Dark Theme.
+It improves web accessibility and provides a more modern look, and more consistent layout through the use of Bootstrap 5.3.
+A docker compose config for developing is provided.

 v3.1 upgrades to Django 5.0, and adds a docker-compose config for quickly testing OpenL2M in a container.